4.34 from 6 votes

 Berry Fruit Salad With Citrus Glaze

-We want to let you in on a little secret – all that it takes to turn an ordinary bowl of fresh strawberries, raspberries, blackberries and blueberries into something special is three ingredients.
-Seriously, you will have everyone asking you for this Berry Fruit Salad recipe – it’s that good.
+I want to let you in on a little secret – all that it takes to turn an ordinary bowl of fresh strawberries, raspberries, blackberries and blueberries into something special is three ingredients.
+Seriously, you will have everyone asking you for this fruit salad recipe – it’s that good.

 If you’re feeling fancy, you can toss a little goat cheese and fresh mint onto the top.
 Or else enjoy as is for the perfect gluten-free, dairy-free, vegan snack on a hot summer day (or any time of year, for that matter).